HISTORICAL MARKER DEDICATED

 Helping unveil this state historical marker on July 22 in front of the birthplace of Cardinal Joseph Elmer Ritter at 1218 E. Oak St. in New Albany are, from left, Holy Family parishioners Virginia and Paul Lipps of New Albany; Msgr.
 Joseph F. Schaedel, vicar general; David Hock, a member of Our Lady of Perpetual Help Parish in New Albany and chairman of the Cardinal Ritter Birthplace Foundation; and Bishop Robert J. Hermann, auxiliary bishop of St. Louis.
 Virginia Lipps is the niece of the late cardinal, who was the archbishop of Indianapolis and later of St. Louis.
 (Photo for The Criterion by Mary Ann Wyand).

-The Cardinal Ritter Birthplace Foundation was pleased with the community recognition the Historical Marker gave the Ritter birthplace project.
+The Cardinal Ritter Birthplace Foundation, Inc. was pleased with the community recognition the Historical Marker gave the Ritter birthplace project.
 The restored facility has become a lighthouse of possibility within the mid-town neighborhood that had long been in need of repair.
 Since the restoration was completed many other improvements have been made to the neighborhood.
 Perhaps another Cardinal Ritter miracle!

 From Indianapolis Archdiocesan Newspaper, The Criterion